-Trump and the Fate of the 30% Solar Tax Credit
+Trump and the Fate of the 30% Solar Tax Credit in 2025

-*This article is for informational purposes only and does not constitute legal or tax advice.
+*This content is for informational purposes only and does not constitute legal or tax advice.

 During the campaign, President Trump and Republican elected officials called for the “repeal of the Green New Deal” — a name Trump uses to refer to the Inflation Reduction Act (IRA).
 The IRA was the Biden administration’s cornerstone policy and was a broad bill that included several pieces of favorable policy for the solar industry and, most importantly, extended the solar tax credit through 2034.

-During Trump’s first week in office he published an Executive Order that directed the Federal Government to suspend spending funds under the “Green New Deal.”
+During Trump’s first week in office, he published an Executive Order that directed the Federal Government to suspend spending funds under the “Green New Deal.”
 This Executive Order was broadly worded and ultimately legally unenforceable, and it was rescinded a week later.
 However, it caused many people to question whether the IRA, and the solar tax credit, would be dealt an untimely fate.

 Even as President, Trump himself can not cancel an existing law.
 He can, however, work with his legislative bodies in the House and Senate to repeal the law or pass a superseding law that alters the IRA.